intel/confidential-computing.tee.docs/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

     Independent of the used option, we call the platform with Internet access *Registration Platform* in the following.

-6. On the Registration Platform, deploy the PCCS Admin Tool.
+6. On the Registration Platform, deploy the PCS Client Tool.
-7. On the Registration Platform, use the PCCS Admin Tool to merge the files from the individual platforms into a single file.
+7. On the Registration Platform, use the PCS Client Tool to merge the files from the individual platforms into a single file.
-8. On the Registration Platform, use the PCCS Admin Tool to send the collected platform information to the PCS.
+8. On the Registration Platform, use the PCS Client Tool to send the collected platform information to the PCS.
     - The PCS forwards the information to the IRS, which generates PCK Certificates, and returns them to the PCS.
-    - The PCS returns the PCK Certificates to the PCCS Admin Tool.
+    - The PCS returns the PCK Certificates to the PCS Client Tool.
-    - The PCCS Admin Tool writes all platform PCK Certificates to result file.
+    - The PCS Client Tool writes all platform PCK Certificates to result file.
-    - The PCCS Admin Tool also requests all corresponding verification collateral from PCS and writes this information to the same result file.
+    - The PCS Client Tool also requests all corresponding verification collateral from PCS and writes this information to the same result file.
 9. Copy the result file to any platform with access to the PCCS — called *PCCS Insertion Platform* in the following.
 10. On the PCCS Insertion Platform, deploy the PCCS Admin Tool.
 11. On the PCCS Insertion Platform, use the PCCS Admin Tool to insert the data from the result file to the PCCS.